emmby/statesmith-simplified/docs/about.md

 * Examples are embedded directly into the documentation.
 Similar to mermaid, but using PlantUML instead.
 * Make PlantUML work out of the box https://github.com/StateSmith/StateSmith/issues/438
+* Documentation looks good in dark and light modes